 Because the license renewal essentially perpetuates current conditions, the Project is not anticipated to result in any new impacts to botanical resources.
 There are no PM&E measures planned for this resource.

-Continued operation of the Project is not expected to cause new impacts to botanical resources.
+It is expected that continued Project operation will not cause new impacts to botanical resources.

 E.8.5 Wildlife Resources